Children with Special Needs

 Help Me Grow

-Help Me Grow’s services and programs are for infants, toddlers, and preschoolers with developmental delays or disabilities, from birth to kindergarten age.
-Services are designed to meet the unique learning needs of each child and are free to eligible families regardless of income or immigrant status.
+Help Me Grow’s is a referral portal that connects infants, toddlers, and preschoolers with developmental concerns to their local school district’s early intervention or preschool special education program.
+The school district’s response may include a screening or evaluation to determine eligibility for support services at no cost, regardless of income level or family immigration status.
 If you have questions about your child’s development, or if you think your child might need extra help to learn, visit the website or call 866.693.4769.

 Center for Inclusive Child Care (CICC)

-The Center for Inclusive Child Care is a resource network supporting inclusive care for young children and their caregivers.
-CICC provides coaching to early care and education professionals to successfully include children with unique needs or challenging behaviors to prevent expulsion.
+The Center for Inclusive Child Care is a resource network supporting quality inclusive care for young children and their caregivers.
+CICC provides coaching to early educators to successfully include children with developmental concerns, diagnosed special needs, and challenging behaviors and prevent expulsion.
 They also work to implement health and safety best practices and improve the quality of care for infants and toddlers.
 Learn more by visiting their website or calling 651.641.8339.

 PACER Center is a parent training and information center for families of children with disabilities.
 Located in Minneapolis, it serves families across the nation, as well as those in Minnesota.
 Parents can find publications, workshops, and other resources to help make decisions about education, vocational training, employment, and other services for their children.